tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-COMPLIANT if dwc:countryCode is bdq:NotEmpty or has a value "XZ"; otherwise NOT_COMPLIANT
+COMPLIANT if dwc:countryCode is bdq:NotEmpty; otherwise NOT_COMPLIANT

 #### Information Elements